kwraight/tcl-tk-docker/README.md

 #### Tests

-A couple of checks display mapping works in container:
+A couple of checks display mapping works in container.

+If things don't work, check [below](#display-issues).

 __xclock__